The Only Sales and Marketing Alignment Tool You Will Ever Need

 The only way messaging alignment works is top-down.
 If you’re not pushing messaging down, employees are making up their own stories and sending them out in customer-facing communication.
-If you have 100 employees, then 100 people are using different messaging to each buyer persona (at each step of the buyer’s journey), describing every product or service differently, benefit statements, and have different closing language.
+If you have 100 employees, then 100 people are using different messaging for each buyer persona (at each step of the buyer’s journey), describing every product or service differently, benefit statements, and having different closing language.
 This is how the sales and marketing alignment problem grows exponentially.

-Bottom-up messaging should only be used for gathering good ideas from front-line employees and those communicating with customers every day.
+Bottom-up messaging should only be used for gathering good ideas from front-line employees and communicating with customers every day.

 True Sales and Marketing Alignment

-The only true way to get sales and marketing alignment in your company is facilitating a messaging workshop.
+The only true way to get sales and marketing alignment in your company is by facilitating a messaging workshop.
 Locking your head of sales and your head of marketing in a room to hammer through customer-facing messages.
 Every single one.
 The key is to get them to agree on the words that will be used to message each circumstance, at each funnel position, and to each buyer persona.
 If the two parties are unable to come to an agreement, an arbitrator such as the CEO or COO makes a final decision.